cs1302uga/cs1302-ce07/README.md

 **CHECKPOINT**

-1. Add an `enum` called `LicenseClass` to the interface that represents different license classifications for the people who drive the things that are `Drivable`.
+1. Add an `enum` called `LicenseClass` to the interface that represents the different license classifications for the people who drive the things that are `Drivable`.
+Each implementing class can set its license classification accordingly.
+   For example, an `Airplane` class would use the `Aircraft` specification since all airplane operators need that specific classification on their license.
    Below is a list of license classification descriptions that must be supported.
 Your group should decide on reasonable names for the actual enumeration constants: